Stability of political structures modeled by simplicial complexes under mediation, splitting, and shellability

 \begin{prop} Suppose $P$ is a political structure with $k+1$ vertices and $N$ is a subcomplex of $P$.
 Let $G$ denote the number of simplices of $P\setminus N$, i.e. the total number of simplices that are left unaffected.
 If $G\geq k+1$, then $\stab(P)>\stab(P_N')$. \end{prop} \begin{proof} Let $F$ be the number of simplices of $N$.
 Then the total number $S$ of simplices of $P$ is $S=F+G$, and the total number of simplices of $P_N'$ is $S'=2F+G+1$.
 After some straightforward calculations, the inequality reduces to which is true for $G\geq k+1$. \end{proof}

 We made a simple observation that identifies a condition under which the stability of the structure increases or decreases, not restricted to the case $G\geq k+1$, thereby providing a more complete answer to the aforementioned question from \cite{MV21}.
-We state it as a corollary to the previous proposition.
+We state it as an immediate corollary to the previous proposition.

 \begin{cor} The inequality holds if and only if \end{cor} \begin{proof} After substituting $F=S-G$, the inequality is equivalent to \end{proof}